 About Cauldron VTT

-Cauldron VTT (virtual tabletop) is a free and open source virtual tabletop tool to play role playing games online.
+Cauldron VTT (virtual tabletop) is a free and open source virtual tabletop tool to play role playing adventures online.
 Of course there is more to tell about Cauldron than just that.
-So, this page give you a bit more insight in what it is and what it has to offer.
+So, this page gives you a bit more insight in what it is and what it has to offer.

 The development of Cauldron

 There are a lot of role playing game systems.
 I think Dungeons & Dragons is one of the more well known systems.
 It's the system that I play, so that's of course the system I implemented in Cauldron.
-However, during development of Cauldron, I also started playing Cyberpunk Red.
+However, during development of Cauldron, me and my group also started playing Cyberpunk Red and Dune.
 I have no intention to implement a lot of other rule systems, but I'm trying to keep Cauldron useful for other rule systems.
 Therefore, I kept the support for Dungeons & Dragons 5E to a bare minimum.
 You can simply do manual in-game dice rolling for other rule systems.
+After all, that's what every rule system needs.
+The roll of a dice.

 I hope you like what I've made.
 You can take a look at the screenshots to get an impression of what Cauldron has to offer.
 If you want to try it yourself, use one of the available demo accounts and take control of one of the characters in the demo game.
 When you log in, an online manual is available to get you started.
 Have fun!